Client Education Library

 General Cost to Treat Cat Vomiting

 Feline abdominal X-rays hover between $200 and $500, while an abdominal ultrasound costs range between $300 and $600.
-Should your cat require overnight care and fluid hydration, this could be an additional $200 to $500.
+Should your cat require overnight care and fluid hydration, this could cost an additional $200 to $500.

 Chronic illnesses such as pancreatitis and hyperthyroidism have ongoing costs.
 For example, an acute episode of pancreatitis costs between $400 and $1,500.
 Ongoing testing, exams, and medication for feline thyroid issues range between $600 and $900 per year.